Connect with us

 “‘Yung small mistake na nakita ko, hindi nila ako finoul right away.
 Kasi lamang sila by five points eh,” Nambatac recalled of that particular moment.

-“That was supposed to be a quick foul na, knowing na… siyempre, alam naman nila na kaya ko rin tumira ng four points,” added the deadshot out of Letran.
+“That was supposed to be a quick foul na, knowing na… Siyempre, alam naman nila na kaya ko rin tumira ng four points,” added the deadshot out of Letran.

 “But ‘yung small mistake na ‘yun, ginrab ko ‘yung opportunity na ‘yun.”

-Well, the Bolts were able to deny Heading, but that only reinforced Nambatac’s assertiveness to take the gutsy shot from 27 feet against Anjo Caram.
+The Bolts were able to deny Heading, but that only reinforced Nambatac’s assertiveness to take the gutsy shot from 27 feet against Anjo Caram.

 2025-26-PBA-Philippine-Cup-Semifinals-Game-5-Rey-Nambatac Rey Nambatac on ice-cold four-point miracle: 'Patay na, nabuhay pa' Basketball News PBA - philippine sports news